mousrij/devops-bootcamp-12-terraform/Notes.md

 The module gets downloaded when `terraform init` is executed.

-Let's change the module name to `myapp-vpc`.
 Now we have to define at least the required attributes for the module.
 Since this module does not have any required attributes we can choose which of the optional ones we want to define.
 The final `vpc.tf` file will then look like this:

 _terraform/vpc.tf_
 ```conf